bryonkucharski/FlabbyBird/README.md

 # FlabbyBird
-Flabby Bird is a <a href="https://en.wikipedia.org/wiki/Flappy_Bird">Flappy Bird</a> replica written in python using the pygame graphics library
+Flabby Bird is a <a href="https://en.wikipedia.org/wiki/Flappy_Bird">Flappy Bird</a> replica written in python using the pygame graphics library.

+Python 2.7 and Pygame must be installed to run.